elucian/bee/syntax/structure.md

 **End of line**

-Before new line of code: (EOL) you can use comments starting with bang: "//"
+Before new line of code: (EOL) you can use comments starting with: "//"

-* notice one line may be or not a full statement. the end of statement is not (EOL)
+* notice one line may be or not a full statement. the end of statement is not (EOL),
 * you can use "//" in the middle of an expression, if expression is on multiple lines,
-* you can have multiple statements separated by ";" in a line but only one comment;
+* you can have multiple statements separated by ";" in a line but only one comment,
+* you can not use "//" inside paranthesis of any kind (), [] or {}.
 **Box comment

 This notation is specific to Bee language.
 It is a multi-line comment starting with "+-" and end with "-+".
 The upper right corner is missing.
 I guess you will notice this defect later.
 However you can use old-style C comments.